Our school website is www.edithvaleps.vic.edu.au. Here you will find all the information you need in the online purple pocket.

 Lunch orders are available Monday, Tuesday, Thursday & Friday from our canteen.
 The school canteen is not open on Wednesdays.
 If not using QKR, orders need to be written on a clean paper bag with the child’s name and class clearly printed.
 Pre-printed lunch order bags are sold at the canteen for 10¢ a bag, 10 for $1.00, 25 for $2.00 or 50 for $4.00.If written on an envelope an extra 10c will be charged.
 Canteen price lists will be sent home and are available from the office, canteen or on our website.

 Children are supervised while they eat their lunch in the classroom or in designated eating areas.
 Children who have not finished, sit in the eating areas whilst they finish.
 The lunch break is between 1:30pm and 2:30pm.

-Each time money is sent to school eg. Swimming, Book Club etc; it should be sent in an envelope, labelled with your child’s name, class and the amount within.
+Each time money is sent to school eg. Swimming, Book Club, etc; it should be sent in an envelope, labeled with your child’s name, class, and the amount within.
 Please forward all money to your child’s teacher, not the office.
 Pre-printed envelopes are available at the school office at a cost of $2.00 for 10 envelopes.